tparesi/Health-Hunt/README.md

 ### Phase 1: User Authentication, Blog Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.

-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to log in and create products using a simple text form in a Rails View.

 [Details][phase-one]